top of page

 *Lifelong Breeder Support Specializing in Behavior, Nutrition and Overall Wellness

 We prefer our kitten families to come pick up their kitten in person, however, USDA certified flight nanny and ground transport nationwide are available.
 Transport is not included in our prices.
+Click here to fill out our kitten application.

 Do you sell kittens with breeding rights?

-Do you have retired breeder cats available?
+Do you have retired cats available?

 Yes!
 To view our available retired adults visit Available Kittens.
+Click here to fill out the kitten application.

 Our retired adults include: